 Killing innocent people, well, the characters who did that in front of him didn't live to tell about it.

 The Berserker: The game is called "Asura's Wrath" for a reason.
 As the game revolves around berserking and makes wrath a central theme, it was perhaps inevitable that it would be deconstructed: Asura's anger in battle is so obscene and unfocused that he doesn't really get any pleasure from actually killing things.
 It's like an itch that he can't scratch.
 At first the fact that he can't calm down bugs him, then it genuinely confuses him, and then it starts freaking him out.
 In the end, he's able to focus his anger, but can find no way to quell it and even starts cursing his power.
 That is, until he killed Chakravartin in Part IV Nirvana.
 Sure, he died too afterward, but he managed to save Mithra, and that was enough for him.

-Bring It: His response to having a demigod the size of a PLANET send down his mountainous FINGER down to crush him.
+Bring It: His response to having a demigod the size of a planet send his mountainous FINGER down to crush him.
 He wins.

 Character Development: His rage at being betrayed and his daughter kidnapped is tempered with indignation at how the innocent masses are treated.
 He later goes to attack the demigods not only to save his family and get revenge, but also to free humanity from their tyranny.
-Despite being a Jerk Asspar excellence, his instinctive concern for mankind puts him head and shoulders above the rest of the demigods, ethically speaking.
+Despite being a rage-fueled hothead, his instinctive concern for mankind puts him head and shoulders above the rest of the demigods, ethically speaking.